 Phase II: 2019

 Artist Team: Eric J. Garcia, Diana Solis, Katia Perez-Fuentes

 Apprentices: Jocelyn Tlapa, Natalie Alicea, Emmanuel Gomez, and Melissa Vargas

 Funded by Country Financial and El Paseo Community Garden

 The second phase honors the working class that continues to do the hard work that most of our society takes for granted.
 This mural also continues to honor the immigrant who is an intricate part of the United States workforce and economy, even though they are threatened by malicious legal and illegal acts against them.

 Like the first phase, the silver outlines are snippets of fallen murals in the neighborhood.

 Apprentices: Jasmin Martinez, Natalie Alicea, Natalie Aparicio, Jocelyn Tlapa, Yazmin Jimenez

 Funded by DCASE 2017 Year of Public Art 50×50 Neighborhood Arts Project Grant with a matching grant from the 25th Ward Alderman Solis.
 Apprenticeship funded by Country Financial

-The design process was community driven and included three open house style meetings with local residents.
-Neighbors offered the concepts of immigration, migration, borders, environment, agriculture, local histories (specifically the garden site), and lost murals of Pilsen.
+The first phase includes concepts of immigration, migration, borders, environment, agriculture, local histories (specifically the garden site), and lost murals of Pilsen.
 The mural describes Pilsen’s story, depicting some of its significant buildings and honoring its fallen murals in the gold outlines on the arm.